 How does government health care spending differ from private insurance?

-The United States will spend nearly $4.3 trillion on health care in 2021, according to the Centers for Medicare and Medicaid Services (CMS).
-But what does this huge number actually mean given the complex, overlapping system of public and private health insurance?
+The United States will spend $4.5 trillion on health care in 2022, according to the Centers for Medicare and Medicaid Services (CMS).
+But what does this huge number actually mean, given the complex, overlapping system of public and private health insurance?
 Who “spends” all this money and who receives it?
-Let’s break it down:
+Here’s a breakdown:

-The share of government spending on health care is growing
+The share of government spending on health care is increasing